 Figure 1.
 Decreases in forced expiratory 1-s volume with increasing doses of an acetylcholine analog bronchoconstrictor, methacholine (Mch), to illustrate the nature of airway hyperreactivity.
 The response is provoked more easily (at a lower dose) and is more intense than in normals (c).
-A = typifies response in an untreated asthmatic with increased sensitivity and reactivity; B = response of a treated asthmatic indicating a decrease in sensitivity and reactivity.
+A = response in an untreated asthmatic; B = response of a treated asthmatic.

 Figure 2.
-Relationship between anatomic airway dead space (VD) and airway resistance (R{aw}) in the normal control state and after bronchodilation and bronchoconstriction.
-Note that with bronchodilation as R{aw} decreases VD increases, whereas with bronchoconstriction VD decreases as R{aw} increases.
+Relationship between anatomic airway dead space (Vd) and airway resistance (R{aw}) in the normal control state and after bronchodilation and bronchoconstriction.
+Note that with bronchodilation as R{aw} decreases Vd increases, whereas with bronchoconstriction Vd decreases as R{aw} increases.